High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Conclusion

 \section{Conclusion}

 This paper presents a novel approach to corporate survival analysis, addressing the challenges of high-dimensional censored data sampled at both consistent and mixed frequencies.

-The first major contribution is the introduction of the sparse-group LASSO estimator for high-dimensional censored MIDAS logistic regressions.
-This estimator effectively accommodates hierarchical data structures and facilitates model selection both within and across groups, unifying classical LASSO and group LASSO under a broader, more flexible framework.
+The first major contribution is the introduction of the sparse-group LASSO estimator for high-dimensional censored MIDAS logistic regressions, \tcr{along with a corresponding de-sparsified estimator for inference.} The proposed framework effectively accommodates hierarchical data structures and facilitates variable selection both within and across groups, unifying classical LASSO and group LASSO.

 Secondly, we develop the theory for logistic regression with high-dimensional censored data sampled at different frequencies.
-To extend the existing literature with assumptions on fixed design or isotropic conditions of the covariates, we develop the non-asymptotic properties of the proposed sparse-group LASSO estimator for censored, heavy-tailed data.
-This framework is readily extendable to generalized linear models with structured sparsity estimators.
-Furthermore, we consider the approximation error, which, to the best of our knowledge, is a novel contribution in the context of logistic regression.
-This error may arise from various sources, including approximations in the MIDAS weight function and/or deviations from exact sparsity.
+To extend the existing literature with assumptions on fixed design or isotropic conditions of the sub-Gaussian covariates, we develop the non-asymptotic properties of the proposed sparse-group LASSO estimator for censored, heavy-tailed data.
+The framework is readily extendable to generalized linear models with structured sparsity estimators.
+We also explicitly consider the approximation error, which, to the best of our knowledge, is a novel contribution in the context of logistic regression.
+This error may arise from various sources, including approximations in the MIDAS weight function and/or deviations from exact sparsity. \tcr{In addition to the penalized estimator, we analyze the corresponding de-sparsified sparse-group LASSO estimator, showing that it is asymptotically unbiased while properly accounting for censoring, MIDAS approximation error, and heavy-tailed covariates, and that its asymptotic variance is affected by censoring, which is not previously studied in the literature.}